| OUTLOOK

 can come right out of left field or right field without anybody seeing them coming....It's

-subject to political winds, which can blow one way or the other, or not at
+subject to political winds, which can blow one way or the other,

 all, at any given time."
 In particular, he said, it remains to be seen how

-the opposition will respond to Mexican President Felipe Calderon, who was
+to Mexican President Felipe Calderon, who was

 narrowly elected in July and inaugurated Dec.
 1, Leaming said there is little